$0 Arizona IEP Meeting Prep Checklist

 • Crisis procedures if needed

-A BIP that consists only of point sheets, loss of privileges, and behavior contracts is not a compliant BIP — it contains consequence strategies without teaching replacement behaviors or addressing antecedents.
+A BIP that consists only of point sheets, loss of privileges, and behavior contracts may be inadequate — it contains consequence strategies without teaching replacement behaviors or addressing antecedents.
 Arizona parents can challenge an inadequate BIP at any IEP meeting.

 BIP Template Standards

 A BIP template must do more than list behaviors and consequences.
 The behavioral intervention plan template provided to parents in Arizona schools has no mandated statewide format — Arizona's S.B.
-1463 requires ADE to develop a statewide IEP template by July 1, 2026, but this does not currently mandate a BIP format.
+1463 requires the ADE statewide IEP template or a substantively identical digital platform for public schools and charters by July 1, 2026, but this does not currently mandate a BIP format.
 Districts use widely varying formats.

-The standard Arizona parents should hold their district to: the BIP must contain every element listed above, regardless of the template used.
-If your child's BIP is three sentences and a consequence grid, it is not adequate.
+The standard Arizona parents should use: the BIP should address the relevant elements above, regardless of the template used.
+If your child's BIP is three sentences and a consequence grid, it may be inadequate.

 What to Do If the School Is Refusing or Delaying

 If your child is accumulating suspension days and the school has not initiated an FBA, put your request in writing immediately.
 If you are at day 9 of cumulative removals, write on that day — do not wait.
-The district's obligation to conduct the FBA is triggered at day 11, but your written request protects the record.
+If the removal becomes a change of placement, request the MDR and the applicable FBA/BIP review; your written request protects the record.

 If the district conducts an FBA and the resulting BIP appears inadequate, you have the right to request an Independent Educational Evaluation — which can include an independent FBA by a qualified BCBA not employed by the district.